 s also support for automatically editing content, both photos, and videos.

-Google invests a lot in Google Assistant for their Digital Wellbeing project.
+Google invests a lot in Google Assistant for its Digital Wellbeing project.
 Using voice commands, a user is able to send messages, make phone calls, control home appliances, and media playback.
 Users can also schedule custom routines.
 By relying on voice commands, screen time is reduced and the user does not get distracted from their current activities.

-Supporting the Whole Family: The Family Link, Youtube Kids and Google Wifi
+Supporting the Whole Family: The Family Link, Youtube Kids, and Google Wifi

-While an adult person can rely on self-control and use all of Google’s Digital Wellbeing offerings to their benefit, kids and teenagers might find it difficult to overcome their smartphone addiction without external help.
+While an adult person can rely on self-control and use all of Google Digital Wellbeing offerings to their benefit, kids and teenagers might find it difficult to overcome their smartphone addiction without external help.
 That is the reason Google introduced the Family Link.
 Family Link is actually another App, that allows monitoring and restricting a child’s smartphone usage.
 The parent can get notifications of App downloads from the Play Store and approve or block them.
 They can also remotely lock the device when needed.
 In addition to the above, Family Link provides expert recommendations for high-quality content downloads.

 Along with Family Link come the Youtube Kids and Google Wifi Apps.
-The first one is a custom Youtube App that enables parents to monitor and control their kids Youtube searches, channel access and watch-time.
+The first one is a custom Youtube App that enables parents to monitor and control their kids Youtube searches, channel access, and watch-time.
 A special kid profile is possible for each kid in the family, with different restrictions and preferences.
 Google Wifi is an App that can pause WiFi access on a kid’s device.
 This way parents can force kids to get away from their device for some time and occupy their selves with something else.